 Collettsville, NC 28611

 Johns River Valley Camp (JRVC) hosts an outdoor ministry site of the Southern Conference United Church of Christ.
 JRVC is an accredited camp of the American Camp Association.
-JRVC hosts 150-200 campers during the summer in addition to providing a ministry of hospitality for retreats throughout the yea.
+JRVC hosts 150-200 campers during the summer in addition to providing a ministry of hospitality for retreats throughout the year.

 Project/Focus:The JRVC program has identified a cross-section of needs where campers, with hands-on encounters, can address housing, food, clothing and environmental issues.
 Projects include home paint and repair, work in thrift shops and food pantries, and F.A.R.M.
 (Feed Regardless of Means), helping elderly neighbors with lawn care, building trails, restoring animal habitats and performing river clean-ups.

 Educational/advocacy Components: JRVC camp staff (along with work camp team leaders) provide oversight and direction in guiding the project experience, and help facilitate reflective prompting toward discoveries from the work encounter.
 In addition to the project focus area listed above, which center on both human needs and environmental issues, the JRVC program incorporates a faith development component.
 A Chalice Press Resource for Outdoor Ministry offers a curriculum foundation for the week.
 This material is designed and published in an ecumenical partnership that includes the United Church of Christ.
-In 2016, with the Summer Camp Option A and utilizing the curriculum "Power Up!
-Living in the Spirit" the camp experience will enable campers to create lasting communities in Christ with a support group for standing up to mistrust, enemies, injustice, and fear itself.
+In 2016, with the Summer Camp Option A and utilizing the curriculum "Fearless Faith, Courage in Community" the camp experience will enable campers to create lasting communities in Christ with a support group for standing up to mistrust, enemies, injustice, and fear itself.

-July 12-18: Johns River Valley Camp schedules and formats a Youth / Work / Mission Camp as part of its summer camp program offerings.
-JRVC invites and welcomes small youth groups to register and participate in this program, adding a community component of working side by side with other youth groups.
+Option A: Johns River Valley Camp schedules and formats a Youth / Work / Mission Camp as part of its summer camp program offerings.
+JRVC invites and welcomes small youth groups to register and participate in this program.
+This particular summer program offers a community component of working side by side with other youth groups.
 2017 dates for Option A June 11-17 and July 9-16.
 (Contact camp director and/or website for dates and further information.)

-Minimum Age: Rising 7th graders (Program is designed for youth from rising grades 7-13 (including person just graduating from high school)
+Minimum Age: Rising 7th graders (Program is designed for youth from rising grades 7-13 (including persons just graduating from high school)